Security costs in ByWard Market rising at 'unsustainable rate' | CBC News

 Security costs in ByWard Market rising at 'unsustainable rate'

-Security costs to protect the ByWard Market are becoming unbearable, pushing the agency that manages it to look for another way to deal with problems around theft and harassment.
+Security costs to protect the ByWard Market are becoming unbearable, pushing the group that manages it to look for another way to deal with problems with theft and harassment.

 Zachary Dayler, executive director for Ottawa Markets, told city council Wednesday that security costs are "increasing at an unsustainable rate."